FAQs, BEFORE & AFTERCARE, TERMS & CONDITIONS

 Point 6

-Do not get any laser skin treatments, facials, facial injectables (i.e. Botox, fillers), chemical peels, microdermabrasion to the face after a permanent makeup treatment for 4 weeks to avoid color change
+Do not get any laser skin treatments, facials, facial injectables (i.e. Botox, fillers), chemical peels, or microdermabrasion to the face after a permanent makeup treatment for 4 weeks to avoid color change

 Point 7